 How to Prep a Butternut Squash for Peeling and Cutting

-Butternut squash is a very dense vegetable with a hard skin and trying to cut it can be a huge struggle.
-In fact, many people say that they never cook butternut squash because they just can’t cut it.
+Butternut squash is a very dense vegetable with a hard rind, and trying to cut it can be a huge struggle.

-There are plenty of tutorials on the internet showing you how to cut a butternut squash using fancy sharp knives but even with a high-end knife, you will have to put a lot of effort into cutting and peeling the butternut squash.
+There are plenty of tutorials on the internet showing you how to cut a butternut squash using fancy sharp knives, but even with a high-end knife, you will have to put a lot of effort into cutting and peeling the butternut squash.

-If you are like me and struggle when cutting and peeling a squash, I have good news for you.
+If you are like me and struggle when cutting and peeling squash, I have good news for you.
 There is a way to make it softer so that the process of cutting and peeling it becomes less stressful.

 Step 1.